For complete information about minoring, see the online catalog.

 Music 237 - Music of Latin America

-At least three of the courses used for the minor must be taken on campus at Lewis & Clark.
+At least two of the courses used for the minor must be taken on campus at Lewis & Clark.

 A minimum of 12 semester credits must be exclusive to the minor (in other words, may not be used in any other set of major or minor requirements).